Free Crochet Beach Bag Pattern (Lightweight Summer Tote)

 This post may contain affiliate links.
 Please see my full disclosure and privacy policy for details.

-The bag uses a half herringbone stitch which gives the most beautiful texture to the crochet beach bag making it seem both classic and modern in design.
-The stripes are the perfect way to personalise your bag and I can see this in so many different combinations making it perfect for you.
-This beginner’s crochet bag is made in just one piece so there’s no seaming or shaping to do at all.
+This crochet beach bag uses a half herringbone stitch which gives it the most beautiful texture.
+The stripes are the perfect way to personalise your bag, making it perfect for you.
+The beach bag crochet pattern is made in just one piece so there’s no seaming or shaping to do at all.

 Summer stripe crochet beach bag.
 Learn to crochet with this free pattern.